IanHGray/graph_analysis/README.md

-# neo4j_utilities
+# graph analysis
-Some scripts/guides for working with Neo4j in Python.
+Some scripts/guides for working with graph databases in Python.